There’s hardly a Southeast Asia travel plan that’ll polarize travellers more than spending 10 days in Bali.

 With this itinerary, I wanted to provide a truly diverse and sweeping view of Bali—at least as much as is possible in such a short time.

-What to Do in Seminyak
+What to do in Seminyak

-Simply enjoying the finer pleasures in life like sipping on a drink while watching the sunset over the Indian Ocean dominate the experience.
-Nonetheless, here are a few of the best things to do in Seminyak:
+Simply enjoying the finer pleasures in life like sipping on a drink while watching the sun dip below the Indian Ocean dominates the experience.

 Take a dip at Seminyak Beach